CrowsVeldt/freecodecamp-simon/estimates.md

 (This is a place for my rough estimates for the project, I'll compare them to the reality when I finish)

+## Line Count Par:
-Line Count Par  (try to get in under this number): 400 lines, not including node modules, config files, and registerServiceWorker
+ 400 lines, not including node modules, config files, and registerServiceWorker

 # Components:

 ## App, Estimate: 10 hours